DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 56 - 1.30.2025.md

 - We talked about speedsters and time travel.
 - **We can consume multiples Goodberries in a single day.**
 - Adi uses an incantation to locate Nobu's holy symbol and find their way back through the illusory town.
 - Pidlwick and Friend come across a wetnurse.
+She asks Friend in Infernal what he is doing in her swamp.
+She introduces her son, the future Lord of Barovia, Strahd.